SamuelSwartzberg/flashcardifying_text_temp/inf.md

 There are also many alternative variants of grep using more modern regexes, and also significantly faster:
 speed: rg > ag > ack

+greps exit status if it finds a match is 0, if it does not find a match, it is 1. grep -c count the produced lines.

 ##### file info

+stat|info about file
 od|output files in octal, but also in other repreesentations od -x|hex dump cat|output a file